Information Literacy Frameworks & Standards Committee

 The ACRL Board has the authority to approve or deny approval to a set of Framework Companion Documents.
 The ACRL Board will convey its decision to the ACRL unit initiating the document, the ILFSC, the SC, and the ACRL staff responsible for the Standards and Guidelines website.
 If approval is denied, the ACRL unit and the ILFSC may choose to meet to discuss how to address the concerns, and the ACRL unit may choose to revise and resubmit the document for approval.

 Once approved by the ACRL Board, the Framework Companion Documents may be officially announced.
 Possible avenues include:

 ● Publishing the document on the unit's web site.

-● Creating a link to the document on the ACRL Standards and Guidelines Web page as a sub-listing underneath the Framework for Information Literacy for Higher Education.
+● Creating a link to the document on the ACRL Standards, Guidelines, and Frameworks Web page as a sub-listing underneath the Framework for Information Literacy for Higher Education.

 ● Submitting a short news article with the URL to C&RL News.

 ● Submitting for inclusion in the Instruction Section's Information Literacy in the Disciplines wiki.